kapawlak/temp_lab_host/Courses/345/3L/lab3.md

 :::

-4. Check the "My Line" box on the right.
-Note that the $a$ value represents the slope, that we use $m$ for and the $b$ is the intercept.
+4. CCheck the "My Line" box on the right.
+Note that the $a$ value represents the slope (we use $m$ in the lab manual), and the $b$ is the intercept.

 5. Adjust the slope and intercept values until you think you have drawn the line of best fit.